Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 1. Increases Blood Flow to the Scalp

-The number one benefit of scalp massage is improved blood circulation.
-When you massage your scalp, you stimulate the blood vessels, increasing blood flow to the hair follicles.
+The primary benefit of scalp massage is improved blood circulation.
+When you massage your scalp, you stimulate the blood vessels in that area, increasing blood flow to the hair follicles.
+This is crucial for hair health because hair follicles require a steady supply of oxygen and nutrients to produce healthy hair strands.

 Why this matters for hair growth: